Skip to content

 sudo sysctl --system

 Done, so next is to pick Containerd or full Docker install.
 Remember, Containerd is in both but Containerd only is a smaller footprint and thus less attack vectors exist.
 So, the decision is yours and what requirements that are needed for your use case.
 Personally, I would install less and then if needed you can add full Docker if it is found it is needed.
+So, there are two options outlined below.

 Simple Containerd install, this is a lighter that Docker containerd only layer to run Kubernetes without the full Docker layer in place.
 Thus a smaller attack vector exists as it does not contain the full Docker stack on server running Kubernetes.
+So, remember install Option 1 this containerd layer or Option 2 Docker Layer below.

 sudo apt update

-sudo apt -y install containerd
+sudo apt install containerd.io

 Now, it is time to setup containerd config to work correctly with Kubernetes and use SystemdCgroup as required for Kubernetes.